pyxnat/pyxnat/doc/index.rst

 consistent API.

 :doc:`installing`
 	Instructions on how to get the distribution.

 :doc:`tutorial`
 	Start here for a quick overview.

 :doc:`features/index`
 	Examples of how to perform specific tasks.

+:doc:`CHANGES`
+	See changes from the latest version.

 Links
 """""